 Q&A: WSNA endorsement of Kamala Harris for president

-The Washington State Nurses Association (WSNA) Board of Directors has voted to endorse Vice President Kamala Harris for President of the United States.
-Following are answers to questions about this important decision.
+The WSNA Board of Directors has voted to endorse Vice President Kamala Harris for President of the United States.
+Find answers to your questions about this important decision.

 This is the first time in its 121-year history that WSNA has made an endorsement for president.
 Why now?